FreddyVRetro/ISA-PicoMEM/drivers/README.md

 # ISA PicoMEM Extension board (For 8086/8088 PC)

 ## Introduction
-This folder contaons the drivers needed for the PicoMEM
+This folder contains the drivers needed for the PicoMEM

 ## NE2000.COM